okoala/awesome-stars/README.md

 - [cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 - [kubernetes](https://github.com/kubernetes/kubernetes) - Production-Grade Container Scheduling and Management
 - [drone](https://github.com/drone/drone) - Drone is a Continuous Delivery platform built on Docker, written in Go
-- [docker](https://github.com/docker/docker) - Docker - the open-source application container engine
+- [moby](https://github.com/moby/moby) - Moby Project - a collaborative project for the container ecosystem to assemble container-based systems
 - [groupcache](https://github.com/golang/groupcache) - groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
 - [revel](https://github.com/revel/revel) - A high productivity, full-stack web framework for the Go language.
 - [build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang